0xzaid/WPM-Typing/README.md

 # TODO
-1. Improve CLI interface, fix layout
-2. Improve stats output
-3. Add option to go back to menu
-4. Improve countdown timer UI
+1. Improve returning to main menu, show stats IF they exist in the menu, and then continue if user wants
-5. Update README with screenshots
+2. Update README with screenshots